thehaguefreek/thehaguefreek.github.io/_posts/2020-05-05-install-boinc.md

 ## Unobtrusive

-BOINC is a very small, lightweight program that only runs at full power when your computer is not in use.
-And you can always change the settings if the standard settings don't suit you.
+BOINC is a very small, lightweight program that only runs at full power when your computer is idle.
+You can always change the settings if you want the app to be more or less active.

 ## Install BOINC on headless Ubuntu Server

 For Manjaro/Arch, check the [Arch Wiki](https://wiki.archlinux.org/index.php/BOINC)

 **Install BOINC using aptitude:**
 ```bash